yohrudkov/Pathfinder/README.md

 ### Compilation

-Compile C-files with clang compiler and use these flags *`clang -std=c11 -Wall -Wextra -Werror -Wpedantic`*.
+Compile C-files with clang compiler and use these flags:\
+*`clang -std=c11 -Wall -Wextra -Werror -Wpedantic`*.

 ### Initiation